Comparison

 Is AidOrbit a Better Impact alternative?

-AidOrbit can be evaluated as an alternative when your team needs Mission coordination, portals, readiness, check-in, hours tracking, communications, and reporting in one connected workflow.
+AidOrbit can be evaluated as a Better Impact alternative when your team wants Mission scheduling, public volunteer entry points, readiness, check-in, hours, communications, and reporting connected in one operating workflow.

 Which is better, AidOrbit or Better Impact?